 Music Ministry/Choir

-If you are looking for something new to try and feel like lifting your spirits then go on and join the choir.
+If you are looking for something new and feel like lifting your spirits, then join the choir.

 The Wicks Organ Company started in the early 1900's on the second floor of a jewelry and watch-making store in Highland, Illinois.
 The local Catholic priest had asked John Wick to study organ and become the church organist.
 Soon the parish wanted a new pipe organ to replace their aging reed organ, so John Wick, with the help of his brothers, Louis and Adolph, started to work.
 Using their talents as a watchmaker, a cabinet maker, and a jeweler, the three Wicks created a small mechanical action instrument that successfully met the needs of their church.